4 min read

 The SEO conference networking dinner.

-These raters don't affect your rankings directly.
-They rate results to help Google evaluate whether their algorithms are working.
-It's a feedback loop for algorithm development, not a ranking signal itself.
+E-E-A-T comes from Google's Quality Rater Guidelines, which is a document Google gives to human contractors who manually evaluate search results, and the key word there is manually, because these raters don't affect your rankings directly but rather rate results to help Google evaluate whether their algorithms are working, which makes it a feedback loop for algorithm development rather than a ranking signal itself.

 The E-E-A-T Industrial Complex